hashgraph/hedera-smart-contracts/tools/custom/raw-bytecode-analyser/README.md

 The script can be run from the command line with the following arguments:

-- `contract_id`: The ID of the smart contract whose bytecode you want to analyze.
+- `contract_id`: The ID or EVM address of the smart contract whose bytecode you want to analyze.
 - `--mainnet`: Optional flag to use the Mainnet Mirror Node URL.
 - `--previewnet`: Optional flag to use the Previewnet Mirror Node URL.